rich-p-rich/english-tutor-django-p4/README.md

 Note: this is set up with the idea that just one tutor is available.

 Variables explanation:
-- min_date: this is designed to ensure that appointments can only be made in the future, to avoid unintentional / intentional appointments in the past.
+- min_date: this is designed to ensure that appointments can only be made in the future, to avoid unintentional / intentional appointments which are scheduled with a date in the past.
 - max_date: in order to keep the overview of the appointments, users can only book up to 4 weeks in advance.
 This variable is easily changed.
 - meeting_duration: appointments are advertised as 30 minutes, but I have set up a 40 minute block in the back-end to give the tutor a buffer between meetings.
 This variable also helps avoid meeting overlap (see below) and can be easily changed.
 - meeting_start and meeting_end: based on the meeting_duration, this tracks what block of time should be marked as 'unavailable' for when other users attempt to make appointments.